 (See: how to plan a stock the bar engagement party for theme-specific tips!)

-If guests do wish to bring a gift to an engagement party, here are a few suggestions.(For more, see: 12 Useful Gift Ideas for Newly Engaged Couples.)
+If guests do wish to bring a gift to an engagement party, here are some top picks for engagement gifts!

 If the engagement party is informal and hosted by friends, there is no set rule on who should be invited (since they won’t really know who is on your wedding guest list yet).
 However, if you or your parents are hosting an engagement party, invite only those who are also going to be invited to the wedding.
 This is one reason why you may want to keep your engagement party fairly small, since you might not have the guest list nailed down yet.